 - There appears to be targeted motor loads that can be shifted to perform work during non-peak times to reduce demand charges.

 - Energy management strategies will likely include conservation, energy efficiency, load shifting, and on-site generation.

 - Specific details of the farms rate tariff such as demand ratchets and power factor correction formulas will influence the economic payback of possible solutions.

 Ohio Soybean Council Study - Impact of Power Factor with On-Farm Grain Storage Facilities

 OSU Connect and Collaborate Study – Peak Demand in Swine and Dairy Facilities

 1Hoppe, Robert A. Structure and Finance of U.S. Farms: Family Farm Report, 2014 Edition, EIB-132, U.S. Department of Agriculture, Economic Research Service, December 2014.

-This study was conducted with funding support from the OSU Connect and Collaborate Grant Program, Ohio State University Extension, the Ohio Agricultural Research and Development Center, and the OSU College of Engineering.
+This study was conducted with funding support from the Ohio Soybean Council, the OSU Connect and Collaborate Grant Program, Ohio State University Extension, the Ohio Agricultural Research and Development Center, and the OSU College of Engineering.
 Special appreciation is expressed to the six farms who cooperated in this study by permitting the metering of their facilities, and by furnishing information on their farming operations.